 Best Hiking Clothes for Women (Hiking Outfit Ideas)

 It wasn’t long ago I struggled to find the perfect hiking clothes for women.
-However, after years on the trail and plenty of brands making athletic apparel, I find it easy to nail the perfect hiking outfit for women.
-Almost every serious outdoor brand is getting serious about their women’s hiking clothes as more of us tackle trail and mountain sports.
+However, after years on the trail and plenty of brands making athletic apparel, I find it easy to nail the ideal hiking outfit.
+Almost every outdoor brand is getting serious about their women’s line as more of us tackle trail and mountain sports.
+Some badass women are out there pushing the envelope and challenging the guys.
+While I may not be one of them, I still get out on the trail plenty and know something about dressing for the great outdoors.

-It has a lot to do with the needs of women with backpacking and hiking gear.
 We’re not the same as men.
-Our bodies move differently, require different hygienic demands, and we run colder.
-That’s not even factoring in the very different shapes of our bodies!
-I’ve tested a lot of women’s hiking gear and am happy to share what works for me!
+Our bodies move differently, require different hygienic demands, and run colder.
+That’s not even factoring in our very different shapes!
+I’ve tested a lot of gear and am happy to share what works for me!
+In this post, I want to highlight some of my favorites and the best hiking clothes for women.

 The Best Hiking Clothes For Women